aistairc/SchemaTOD/README.md

 - `use_all_previous_context`: whether to use all information in the dialogue history (i.e. bspn, dspn, db pointer, aspn, and resp)
 - `do_sample`: whether to use sampling method, default=False
 - `temperature`: a value [0, 1] to decrease/increase the next token probabilities, default=0.7

+### Citation
+If you use the resources in this repository for your scientific publications, please kindly cite our paper as follows: `TBA`

 ### Acknowledgements
 The code is implemented based on the released codes of the following papers: